tzlion/hhugboy/docs/readme.txt

  vx.x.x xxth xxxx 2021
  * New mapper support: New GB Color HKxxxx PCB (used for Pokémon hacks), Vast Fame secondary releases on GGB-81 PCB (and others)
+ * Allow undersized save files to be read (to avoid saves being wiped when an "unlicensed compatibility mode" change results in a RAM size change)

  v1.3.0 29th October 2020
  * New mapper support: Sachen MMC1, Sachen MMC2, Mani M161, Rocket Games,